linked-db/linked-ql/README.md

 > npm install @linked-db/linked-ql@next
 > ```

-LinkedQL is one unified abstraction for your entire database universe — with all the boxes checked for modern apps:
+LinkedQL is a unified database abstraction for modern apps.<br>
+It comes as a classic query client — `client.query()` — but adds the right set of language and runtime capabilities that lets you do more.

+LinkedQL is designed for a wide range of application types and deployment models: traditional server-side applications, client-side apps/PWAs, microservices, edge computing, offline-first apps, and real-time collaborative apps.

 </div>